-There are numerous algorithms for the computing HNF's, including [KB79, DKLET87, Bra89, MW01].
+There are numerous algorithms for the computing HNF's, including [KB79,DKLET87,Bra89,MW01].
 We describe an algorithm that is based on the heuristically fast algorithm by Micciancio and Warinschi [MW01], updated with several practical improvements.
-Our implementation is currently asymptotically the fastest available (see Section 9).

 In the rest of this paper, we mainly address computation of the HNF of a square nonsingular matrix A. We also briefly explain how to reduce the general case to the square case, discuss computation of saturation, and give timings.
 We give an outline of the algorithm in Section 2 and present more details in Sections 3, 5 and 6.
 The cases of more rows than columns and more columns than rows is discussed in the Section 7.
 In Section 9, we sketch the main features of our implementation in Sage, and compare the computation time for various class of matrices.